Meta Title for SEO

 Adding your Brand Name to the SEO Title Tag

-There are many debates by SEO experts regarding whether to include the brand name in your title tag or not.
+There are many debates by experts regarding whether to include the brand name in your title tag or not.
 According to my research, Google changes the title tags that don’t include the brand names.
 Besides, having your brand name on the title will create awareness.

 You see, when a potential visitor sees your brand name on a title tag, they may not click on it at first.
 However, if they continue noticing your brand, eventually they may end up wanting to know what your brand is all about.

-How to Write SEO Title Tags
+How to Write Title Tags for Search Engine Optimization

 1. Keep the user in mind

 While most people will focus on writing for the search engines, the best practice is writing content that resonates with your users.
 Make the title such that it attracts the users and makes them want to read the rest of the content.
 By default, this then becomes a good page title tag for your users and google.

 2. Pay attention to width and length

-3. Don’t stuff the keywords
+3. Bad Page Titles – Don’t stuff the keywords

 Placing one of your main keywords on the title tag is a good practice.
 However, if you overuse the keywords, the title becomes incoherent.
 If Google doesn’t penalize you, the users may not comprehend what your page is about.
 Guess what this means?
 You won’t get as many click through rates as you anticipated.
 This is a really simple mistake that I see many beginners making in their search engine optimization efforts.

 4. Be specific